mishakorzik/Simple-process-explorer/README.md

 ## Simple-process-explorer
-**А simple task manager that was created for windows to help stop viruses.**
+**А simple task manager and file manager that was created for windows to help stop viruses.**

 ## Install